 - Hotel in Kathmandu and Pokhara

-- Airport transportation, visa, international or international flights, airport tax
+- Airport transportation, visa, international or domestic flights, airport tax

 - Bottled and hard drinks